Trump's economic advisory group clashes with populist image

 “We know a guy with a binder, @realDonaldTrump.
 (He might not take your calls, though.)”
 Clinton’s campaign wrote.
 The campaign declined to comment on Trump's advisers.

 Trump has struggled with women voters since his campaign began.
-Some 65 percent of women have an unfavorable view of Trump, according to Reuters/Ipsos polling, compared with 53 percent who have an unfavorable view of Clinton.
+Some 65 percent of women have an unfavourable view of Trump, according to Reuters/Ipsos polling, compared with 53 percent who have an unfavourable view of Clinton.

 Kellyanne Conway, a pollster who works for the Trump campaign, said the emphasis on gender on the economic team is misplaced.
 Women voters, she said, care more about their economic well-being than the make-up of an advisory group.